lucas-ige/geomodeloutputs/README.md

 The geomodeloutputs Python package aims to simplify the analysis of geoscientific model output data.
-It is moslty designed to support work at the Institut des Géosciences de l'Environnement (IGE), in Grenoble, France.
+It is moslty designed to support my work at the Institut des Géosciences de l'Environnement (IGE), in Grenoble, France.
 But it might also be useful to you too, who knows?
 It is released under a [free software](https://www.gnu.org/philosophy/free-sw.html) license.